TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 This 8 lines of code freed up 200MB of memory.
 Here is [a link to this little pr](https://github.com/fredjean/middleman-s3_sync/pull/155)

-### In report everything is fine.
+### In a report everything is fine.
 What should I do?

 These a couple of tips that really helped me during profiling.

-1. If report is fine.
-Doulbe check that data you profile with is the same used in production.
+1. If the report is fine.
+Double check that data you profile with is the same used in production.

 2. Try to disable parts of the code in staging and check if used memory dropped significantly.